 Sometimes giving can hurt… especially if you are feeling a pinch in your budget – at that time, being asked to give can be more of a challenge than what you would like it to be.

-If you are struggling to care for family and you are asked to give, OR if your no getting the hours you would like to be getting at work and all of your children come home with invitations for parties, you might just feel the strain.
+If you are struggling to care for family and you are asked to give, OR if you’re not getting the hours you would like to be getting at work and all of your children come home with invitations for parties, you might just feel the strain.

 Try to see if you can let go of the obligation or expectation to give and be real about where you are doing – where you are at in your finances, and being committed to staying there without creating the stress of going over budget in a time when you truly can’t afford to be.